Optok/OptokAdLib-iOS/README.md

 ### Framework import

 1. Clone the repository or download the zip file from Github
-2. Drag OptokAdLib.Framework from the framework directory into your project
+2. Drag OptokAdLib.Framework and OptokAd.bundle from the framework directory into your project

 ### Cocoapods